StefanVNikolov/Asparuh/README.md

 # Asparuh 0.1.1
 ## Chess Game Generator

-Asparuh is an offline console application
+Asparuh is an offline C++ console application
-C++ -powered

 - Give depth or a time limit
 - Get a binary or a .txt file containing a tree